wilfredinni/python-cheatsheet/docs/blog/python-decorators-for-beginners.md

 <blog-title-header :frontmatter="frontmatter" title="Python Decorators: Simple Patterns to Level Up Your Code" />

 You know that feeling when you see `@something` above a function and wonder what black magic is happening?
 I've been there too.
-Decorators might look intimidating, but they're actually one of Python's most elegant features once you understand the basics.
+Decorators might look intimidating, but they're actually one of Python's most elegant features once you understand the basics — see <router-link to="/cheatsheet/decorators">Decorators (cheatsheet)</router-link> for a compact reference.

 Think of decorators as gift wrapping for your functions.
 The function inside stays the same, but the decorator adds a nice bow on top – extra functionality without changing the original code.